PSModule/GitHub-Script/README.md

             }
 ```

-#### Example 5: Using the outputs from the script
+#### Example 5: Using outputs from the script

-Run a script that uses the GitHub PowerShell module and outputs the result.
+Runs a script that uses the GitHub PowerShell module and outputs the result.

 ```yaml
 - name: Run GitHub Script